 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Serica Energy reported total carbon emissions of approximately 161,165,000 kg CO2e.
 This figure includes Scope 1 emissions of about 179,447,000 kg CO2e, which encompasses direct emissions from their operations, and Scope 2 emissions of approximately 43,000 kg CO2e, related to purchased electricity.
-Additionally, their Scope 3 emissions, which account for indirect emissions in the value chain, were around 180,528,000 kg CO2e.
+Additionally, their Scope 3 emissions were significant, amounting to around 180,528,000 kg CO2e, which includes emissions from investments and purchased goods and services.
 Over the years, Serica Energy has demonstrated a commitment to reducing its carbon footprint.
-In 2022, the company recorded total emissions of about 281,057,000 kg CO2e, indicating a significant reduction in 2023.
-However, specific reduction targets or initiatives have not been disclosed, and there are no documented climate pledges or SBTi (Science Based Targets initiative) commitments available.
-The company continues to focus on improving its carbon intensity, with a reported Scope 1 carbon intensity of 0.01636 kg CO2e per barrel of oil equivalent in 2023.
-As Serica Energy operates within the mineral fuels and oils sector, it is essential for them to align with industry standards and practices to address climate change effectively.
+In 2022, the company recorded total emissions of about 281,057,000 kg CO2e, indicating a reduction in emissions by approximately 119,892,000 kg CO2e from 2022 to 2023.
+The company has disclosed emissions data across all three scopes (1, 2, and 3) for the years 2019 to 2023, showcasing transparency in their climate reporting.
+Despite the absence of specific reduction targets or initiatives outlined in their recent reports, Serica Energy continues to monitor and report its emissions, reflecting an ongoing commitment to addressing climate change.
+The company’s focus on carbon intensity metrics, such as the Scope 1 carbon intensity of 0.01636 kg CO2e per barrel of oil equivalent in 2023, highlights their efforts to improve operational efficiency and reduce emissions in the energy sector.

 Access structured emissions data, company-specific emission factors, and source documents